 Effective Feb.
-6, 2015, smaller-sized lithium batteries that formerly had only packaging requirements now also have marking and documentation requirements.
-Refer to 49 CFR 173.185(c) for details, including size limitations — U.S. domestic ground shipping limits are generally up to 300 watt hours for lithium ion batteries and up to 25 grams lithium metal per battery for lithium metal batteries.
+6, 2015, smaller-sized lithium batteries that formerly had only packaging requirements now also have marking and documentation requirements as well.
+Refer to 49 CFR 173.185(c) for details, including size limitations (U.S. domestic ground shipping limits are generally up to 300 watt hours for lithium ion batteries and up to 25 grams lithium metal per battery for lithium metal batteries).
 Markings and documentation must include:

 - An indication that the package contains “lithium metal” or “lithium ion” cells or batteries, as appropriate